maitesin/resume/resume.md

 ----

->  I am a software engineer who likes challenges when working in a project, I really enjoy applying advanced algorithms and data structures to solve problems in an efficient and elegant way.
+>  I am a software engineer who likes challenges when working in a project, I really enjoy applying elegant algorithms and advanced data structures to solve problems in an efficient and elegant way.
 Moreover, I am interested in topics such as Linux Kernel and Compilers.

 ----